Francis Chan: Early life and education

 Chan was born in San Francisco to immigrants Pak-sum Chan [陳柏森], a former minister at the Leighton Road Baptist Church in Hong Kong, and Wan-bing Mui [梅韻冰], a “Bible woman of the Hong Kong Baptist Church, Caine Road.”
 He was their third child; his mother died during his childbirth, of “excessive bleeding”, leaving his father with sister Grace, brother Paul, and newborn Francis, who was named for the city of his birth and of the tragedy.

 Chan was sent to Hong Kong to be raised by a grandmother, a Buddhist for several years.
-During this time, his father married Amy Law [羅笑容] and gave Francis a half-sister, Gloria.
+During this time, his father married Amy Law (羅笑容) and gave Francis a half-sister, Gloria.
 In 1976, when Chan was eight years old, his stepmother Amy Chan died in an automobile accident.

-His father then remarried again, to Josephine Leung [梁克閲], who “raised [the] four children lovingly with Godly influence.“ In raising the four, his father and new stepmother had family support from his father's younger sister and her husband, Marion and William Wong, along with a large extended family and church family.
+His father then remarried again, to Josephine Leung [梁克閱], who raised the four children.
+In raising the four, his father and new stepmother had family support from his father's younger sister and her husband, Marion and William Wong, along with a large extended family and church family.
 He did not get along well with his father growing up but says that his fear of his father has helped him understand a level of fear of God.
 He also stated he didn't understand the love of God well until he became a father himself.
 In 1979, when Francis was twelve years old, he lost his father to cancer.
 As a high-school and then junior-college student, Chan was active in Christian youth groups, which helped develop his faith in Christ and his interest in ministry.

-Chan graduated high school and went on to earn a Bachelor of Arts degree from Master's College, and a master of divinity degree from The Master's Seminary.
+Chan graduated from high school and went on to earn a Bachelor of Arts degree from Master's College, and a master of divinity degree from The Master's Seminary.

 Career

 After earning his seminary degree, Chan "landed a youth pastor position" in Chatsworth, California, at the Church at Rocky Peak.
-Christianity Today, reporting in 2009, has Chan characterizing this as a period where his personal life was not lived consistently with his religious ideas, stating "Those were the worst years of my life... a sinful, hypocritical time."
+Christianity Today, reporting in 2009, has Chan characterizing this as a period where his personal life was not lived consistently with his religious ideals, stating "Those were the worst years of my life... a sinful, hypocritical time."
 For reasons not explained further, Chan left that pastoral position for a job at a restaurant, waiting tables.